WilliamLoy/rackspace-how-to-new/content/rackspace-email/rackspace-email-storage-maintenance-and-best-practices.md

 Note: Rackspace support cannot assist with archiving  your email locally.

 - Generally speaking, the less mail you store in your mailbox the less likely you are to experience performance issues.
-If your mailbox max capacity is 25 GB, and you regularly store 24 GB in it, the you might experience performance issues.
+If your mailbox max capacity is 25 GB, and you regularly store 24 GB in it, you might experience performance issues.

 - If you archive or delete messages on your [local mail client](/how-to/cloud-office-support-terminology/#cloud-office-terminology) log into [apps.rackspace.com](https://apps.rackspace.com/index.php) to make certain that those changes are reflected in webmail.